Danielku15/SlickGrid-wiki/Dataview-Events.md

 NEW EVENTS AND PARAMETERS ADDED

-There has been some debate over whether two events are appropriate, as
+There has been some debate over whether two events (```onRowsChanged```, ```onRowCountChanged```) are appropriate, as
 - often both events need to do some common tasks
 - each event has no way of knowing if the other event will be fired
 - handling only one event often leads to hard-to-diagnose bugs
-- this situation odten leads to repetition of the common tasks by both events
+- this situation often leads to repetition of the common tasks by both events

 This is why the ```onRowsOrCountChanged``` event, rolling the two in to one, has been added.

-As a workaround for the two-event scenario, additional parameters have been added to each event to indicate whether the other event will be or has been fired, allowing the event handling code to be smarter in its responses to the events.
+As a workaround for the two-event scenario, additional parameters (```callingOnRowsChanged```, ```calledOnRowCountChanged```) have been added to each event to indicate whether the other event will be or has been fired, allowing the event handling code to be smarter in its responses to the events.